dotnet/source-build/Documentation/ci-platform-coverage-guidelines.md

 1. Only test officially supported distros.
 Community supported distros will not be covered.

 **Note:** There will be conflicts within these guidelines.
 When they occur, it is an indication that multiple legs will be needed.
-For example Debian is the base of a large graph of distros one of which is Ubuntu. .NET is included in Ubuntu but not Debian (at least at the time this document was written).
+For example, Ubuntu is based on Debian.
+However, .NET is included in Ubuntu's repositories by default but not Debian's (at the time of writing).
 As such, it is best to include legs for both Ubuntu and Debian.

 ## Distro Versions

 1. It is not feasible to cover all supported distro versions.
-Judicously select the versions to test.
+Judiciously select the versions to test.
 1. Once a version reaches EOL, upgrade to the next latest LTS/non-LTS version based on type of the EOL version.

 ## Architectures

-1. All officially supported architecture (e.g. amd64 and arm64) will be covered.
+1. All officially supported architectures (e.g. amd64 and arm64) will be covered.
 Community supported architectures will not be covered.

 ## Permutations

-It is not the intent to test every permuation of distro family, distro version, and architecture.
+It is not the intent to test every permutation of distro family, distro version, and architecture.
 Rather, smart decisions should be made to utilize resources.
 For example, test the oldest LTS version of debian on arm64 and the latest LTS version of ubuntu on amd64.